bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 the first widespread demonstration of what LLM's could do (particularly because it could follow instructions).
-What's probably also obvious to most people is that OpenAI has many `APIs <https://platform.openai.com/docs/introduction>`__ that allow programmatic access to all the functionalities of ChatGPT and more.
+What's probably also obvious to most people is that OpenAI has many `APIs <https://platform.openai.com/docs/introduction>`__ that allow programmatic access to all of the functionalities of ChatGPT and more.

-The APIs are HTTP endpoints that have two officially released libraries in for Python and Node.js (as well as other community maintained ones).
-The most relevant APIs related to this post are ones to call the via the `chat/completions` to respond to a prompt, and the fine-tuning API to train a model on my own data.
+The APIs are HTTP endpoints that have officially released libraries for Python and Node.js (as well as other community maintained ones).
+The most relevant APIs are the `chat` and `completions` endpoints which to respond to a prompt, and the fine-tuning API to train a model on your own data.
 The cost is usually priced per 1000 tokens for both completion APIs and fine-tuning.
 The latter charges different rates for training and inference depending on the model.

 For most of their language APIs, you can select which model you want to use.
-The models are roughly binned into how powerful each on is with the original ChatGPT using `gpt-3.5-turbo` (with some details), `gpt-4` being their most capable ones, and others being of the GPT-3 generation without instruction fine-tuning with various model sizes (as I understand).
+The models are roughly binned into how powerful each one is with the original ChatGPT release named as `gpt-3.5-turbo`.
+The current most powerful model is named `gpt-4` and they also have many others from older generations of GPT-3 models.

-Working with the OpenAI APIs is pretty straight forward, but often times you want additional functionality (such as RAG) and `Langchain <https://www.langchain.com/>`__ is one of the *many* libraries that fills in the gap.
+Working with the OpenAI APIs is pretty straightforward, but often times you want additional functionality (such as RAG) and `Langchain <https://www.langchain.com/>`__ is one of the *many* libraries that fills in the gap.
 It appears to be one of the first and thus relatively popular at the moment, but things are changing fast.